So different, and yet so alike. Performance management and Formula 1

 The Vehicle – the business itself.
 The capacity, functional efficiency, and speed are the elements that require the most attention.
 If you do not have a fast and reliable vehicle, you cannot win: neither in the F1 race, nor in the business race.
 So, first, you have to make sure that the vehicle gets up to full speed.
 In business terms, this refers to two stages: ‘Diagnosis’ and ‘Strategy’.

 The Driver – the person in charge of the business.
 Although the performance capacity of the vehicle may be extremely impressive, it still has to be driven with skill and expertise.
 So, we may infer that the skills of the person driving the business have to be carefully analyzed.
 Back in ’76, if McLaren had not chosen James Hunt as a driver (to compete mainly with Niki Lauda for the World Champion title), probably they would not have won the championship that year.

 The Pit Crew – the staff.
-Without attracting your people, motivating, getting the best out of them and ‘keeping’ the best staff, it is very difficult for the vehicle to reach anywhere near optimal performance.
-Pit crew performance can determine the success or failure in a race.
+Without attracting your people, motivating, getting the best out of them, and ‘keeping’ the best staff, it is very difficult for the vehicle to reach anywhere near-optimal performance.
+Pit crew performance can determine the success or failure of a race.
 And the same is applicable in the case of a business, with the staff members.

 F1’s ”unwritten rules” apply to performance management

 ”A star” is not made in one race – Performance is evaluated at each race, but also throughout the season.
 Similarly, when evaluating management performance at the end of the review period, one should focus on different elements, such as intermediary results, projects involvement, and productivity, not just end of the year results.